mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 controller described in {{cc-interface}}.
 Each sent packet is mapped to the datagram in which it was sent over QUIC and when the QUIC implementation signals an acknowledgement for a specific datagram, the packet that was sent in this datagram is marked as received.
-Together with the received mark, an estimation of the delay at which the packet was received by the peer is stored.
+Together with the received mark, an estimation of the delay at which the packet was received by the peer can be stored.
 This estimation can be calculated from the RTT exposed by QUIC.

-The list of received packets and delays can be passed to the congestion controller at a frequency specified by the used algorithm.
+Depending on the requirements of the used congestion controll algorithm, a feedback report including the information described in {{cc-interface}} can then be generated and passed to the congestion controller.
+The feedback report can be passed to the congestion controller at a frequency specified by the used algorithm.

 The congestion controller regularly outputs a target bitrate, which is forwarded to the encoder